 Why are grilled cheese and tomato soup a match made in heaven?
 Is it just by chance?

-I’ve read that the combo had similar origins as the grilled cheese.
+I’ve read that the combo had similar origins to the grilled cheese.
 It was easy for the military and later school districts to feed people cheaply.

-The tomato soup is also a good source of Vitamin C, Potassium and Folates.
+The tomato soup is also an excellent source of Vitamin C, potassium and Folates.

 Adding tomato soup to meals makes mom and dad feel better about getting vegetables into their kid’s bodies.